populationgenomics/metamist/docs/installation.md

 You'll want to set the following environment variables (permanently) in your local development environment.

-The `SM_ENVIRONMENT`, `SM_LOCALONLY_DEFAULTUSER` and `SM_ALLOWALLACCESS` environment variables allow access to a local metamist server without providing a bearer token.
+The `SM_ENVIRONMENT` and `SM_LOCALONLY_DEFAULTUSER` environment variables allow access to a local metamist server without providing a bearer token.

 This will allow you to test the front-end components that access data.
 This happens automatically on the production instance through the Google identity-aware-proxy.